New wave music: 1980s

-In the early 1980s, new wave gradually lost its associations with punk in popular perception.
+In the early 1980s, new wave gradually lost its associations with punk in popular perception among some Americans.
 Writing in 1989, music critic Bill Flanagan said; "Bit by bit the last traces of Punk were drained from New Wave, as New Wave went from meaning Talking Heads to meaning the Cars to Squeeze to Duran Duran to, finally, Wham!".
-Virtually every new pop rock act, and particularly those that included synthesizers in their sound, were tagged as "new wave".
-Starting around 1983, the US music industry preferred the more generic term "New Music", which it used to categorize new movements like New Pop and New Romanticism.
-In Britain, journalists and music critics largely abandoned the terms "new wave" and "new music" in favor of subgenre terms such as "synth-pop".
+Among many critics, however, new wave remained tied to the punk/new wave period of the late 1970s.
+Writing in 1990, the "Dean of American Rock Critics" Robert Christgau, who gave punk and new wave bands major coverage in his column for The Village Voice in the late 1970s, defined "new wave" as "a polite term devised to reassure people who were scared by punk, it enjoyed a two- or three-year run but was falling from favor as the '80s began."